kbuika/lazy-loading-w-intersection-observer/README.md

 ### Caveats on the tests

 Testing the responsive design proved to be a bit of uphill battle.
 For some reason, the `.should()` to assert the `grid-template-columns` returned a number.
-This left me with the option of either having to calculate the columns or just checking for the negation of the test ( checking whether a property is absent, because if it shouldn't be present ).
+This left me with the option of either having to calculate the columns or just checking for the negation of the test ( checking whether a property is absent, because it shouldn't be present ).
 That said, I will still put in the time to find the best way to test a responsive design.